Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 In this tutorial we will demonstrate the different capabilities of the RED Brick.
-To keep it simple we will use a small setup consisting of a RED Brick, a Master Brick and a Temperature Bricklet.
+To keep it simple we will use a small setup consisting of a RED Brick, a :ref:`Master Brick <master_brick>` and a :ref:`Temperature Bricklet <temperature_bricklet>`.
 Later in the Tutorial will additionally add an Ethernet Extension to get internet access.

-We will test a simple program that prints a temperature on your PC and upload and execute it on the RED Brick after that.
+At first we will test a simple program that prints a temperature on your PC and upload and execute it on the RED Brick after that.
 Then we will extend the program to also show the current time, to utilize a GUI (that is shown on an HDMI monitor) and we will add a web interface for our temperature measurements.
+The features of this example are not very useful, but it shows some of the important possibilities of the RED Brick.

-If you build your application, you might use other Bricks, Bricklets and programming languages, but the concepts and the workflow will be the same.
+If you build your application, you might use other Bricks, Bricklets or programming languages, but the concepts and the workflow will be the same.

 Install necessary software